From Montreal to Nairobi: Reflections on a Transformative Study Visit

 Study Visit Reflection – By Marie-Andrée Mauger Mayor of Verdun

-From August 11 to 15, 2025, I had the privilege of participating in a study week in Nairobi, Kenya, organized by Rooftops Canada – Abri International and the Mazingira Institute.
+From August 11 to 15, 2025, I had the privilege of participating in a study visit to Nairobi, Kenya, with Rooftops Canada – Abri International and Mazingira Institute.
 The theme was urban agriculture and food systems, analyzed through a gender equity lens.
 The program combined training sessions, field visits, and exchanges with thirty young Nairobians already engaged in agricultural practices, eager to improve their knowledge, broaden their perspectives, and strengthen sustainable methods such as composting and organic farming.

 Day after day, trainers emphasized both technical knowledge and philosophical reflections.
 Agriculture, they reminded us, demands patience and resilience.
 From the importance of soil health and composting to innovative practices like multistorey gardens, participants were encouraged to see farming as essential not only for survival but also for business opportunities.
 Exchanges revealed skepticism about composting, but the arguments for its ecological and economic value resonated strongly.